ElMassimo/js_from_routes/docs/config/index.md

 ### `template_all_path`

-  The path of an ERB template that will be used to generate a file that aggregates all helpers.
+  The path of an ERB template that will be used to export all helper files.

   You can provide a path to a custom template if the default conventions don't suit your needs.